wp-plugins/abase/readme.txt

 = How do I create a new database? =

 This step is performed outside ABASE.
 If you have cPanel, you can create a new database using the MySQL Databases or MySQL Database Wizard cPanel applications.
+Otherwise you can use the default WordPress database and create your own tables using the SQL CREATE TABLE statement.

 = I've created a new database but [abase] connects to a different database.
 Where do I change this? =